spurll/escape/readme.md

    obstacle; if obstacles are generated, at least one must be solvable with an extant item)

+In order for seed to be meaningful, entire room graph must be generated up-front.

 The goal could be an object or an exit, and it will have certain properties governing how it can appear (can it fit in a box? is it a door?).